 - A contact may click a link several times to open it.
 Depending on the click speed and browser settings, each click could be counted separately even though the link was opened only once.

 In most (though not all) cases, Emarsys can identify the city where a response was recorded.
-In the Geolocation Criteria feature you can select a location anywhere in the world and create a segment of the contacts who responded within that area during the selected time period.
+In the Geolocation Criteria feature you can select a location, city or country anywhere in the world and create a segment of the contacts who responded within that area during the selected time period.

 - Target group – Emarsys initially treats every contacts as a visitor to a given location until their behavior has become regular enough to identify one location as their home.
 This categorization is dependent entirely on their responses and has nothing to do with any database fields (e.g. City, State or Country).
 These categories are constantly evaluated and updated by our algorithms after evey response.